On Transportation of Mini-batches: A Hierarchical Approach: Batch of Mini-batches Optimal Transport

 \subsection{Metric approximation of the BoMb-OT loss}

 In this section, we show that the BoMb-OT is an approximation of a well-defined metric, named \emph{population BoMb-OT}, in the space of probability measures.
-To ease the ensuing discussion, we first define that metric as follows: \begin{definition}[Population BoMb-OT] Let $\mu$ and $\nu$ be two probability measures on $\mathcal{P}_{p}(\mathcal{X})$, for $p \geq 1$ is a positive number.
-The \emph{population BoMb-OT} between probability measures $\mu$ and $\nu$ is defined as:
+To ease the ensuing discussion, we first define that metric as follows: